TL;DR

 Alopecia Areata

-Alopecia areata is an autoimmune disease that causes patchy hair loss as a result of your own immune system attacking your own cells.
+Alopecia areata is an autoimmune disease that causes patchy hair loss as a result of your immune system attacking your cells.

 In general, people with alopecia areata usually experience a sudden onset of patches of hair loss that last anywhere between weeks to months.
 You may see white dots on your skin that indicate the areas of hair loss, and they don’t always go away even if you stop losing hair.

-The good news is that the hair follicles will still have the ability to grow new hair, so with the right treatment, the effects of this type of hair loss are reversible.
+💡 The good news is that the hair follicles will still have the ability to grow new hair, so with the proper treatment, the effects of this type of hair loss are reversible.

 Telogen Effluvium